GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 During development, a new ID is generated when an [_unpacked extension_][docs-unpacked] is loaded, unless the `"key"` property is set in the manifest.

-See xyz to learn how to set this key.
+See [Keeping a consistent key][docs-key] to learn how to set this key.

 {% Aside 'caution' %}